Ch3dd4rGoblin/resource.uisounds.ellipsisui/README.md

 ==================

 Special thanks to Team Kodi for continuing to develop the greatest software ever made!
 Big thanks to manfeed for all the work he's done for TeamUI.
-EllipsisUI was born from the Ellipsis project by Team Blackbolt and manfeed has done a fantastic job.
+EllipsisUI was born from the Ellipsis project by Team Blackbolt and manfeed has done a fantastic job in reviving the skin and refining it.
 Team Blackbolt for all you've done in the past for the skinning community including the creation of the original Ellipsis.